xx-labs/xxchain/README.md

 ### Benchmarking

-Included is a script that automatically runs the benchmarking code and calculates extrinsic weights for relevent pallets.
+Included is a script that automatically runs the benchmarking code and calculates extrinsic weights for relevant pallets.

 This can be executed with:

 ```sh
 sh ./scripts/benchmark.sh
 ```

+### Code Review

+A code review was performed by ChainSafe.
+It focused mostly on the modification to the Staking pallet and the custom made xx network pallets for cmix, economics and team custody.
+The report can be found [here](./doc/ChainSafe%20xxchain%20Code%20Review.pdf).